Hooding Frequently Asked Questions

 Q: What time should I arrive and where should I go when I arrive?

-A: Faculty and students participating in the Hooding ceremony should arrive between 3:30 and 4:00 pm on June 4, 2018.
-Once you have arrived you will be asked to find your faculty member, if one is participating, and assemble on Chapel Drive in front of Whig Hall.
-You will need to stand by the sign representing your academic division, for Ph.D. students, or your school and degree type for master’s candidates.
+A: Faculty and students participating in the Hooding Ceremony should arrive between 3:30 and 4:00 p.m. on June 4, 2018.
+Once you have arrived you will assemble on Chapel Drive in front of Whig Hall.
+If you are Ph.D. student who has registered a faculty member to hood you, you will need to find that faculty member and assemble together.
+You will need to stand by the sign representing your academic division (for Ph.D. students) or your school and degree type (for master’s candidates).
 If you would like to sit near a particular person, please make sure they are either in front or behind you.
 If multiple people are being hooded by the same faculty member, we ask you all to sit together, with the faculty member taking the second position in the line.

 A: Guests can arrive at the same time as participants, and are asked to go directly to their seats.
 They are not permitted to be in the area where faculty and participating students are assembling.
-Please advise your family and friends to arrive promptly since arriving after 4:30 pm will be disruptive to others at the Hooding ceremony.
+Please advise your family and friends to arrive promptly, as arriving after 4:30 p.m. will be disruptive to others at the Hooding Ceremony.

 Q: What should I bring with me?

 A: You should come to the ceremony dressed in your regalia.
 If you have purchased faculty-quality regalia, you will also need to bring your hood and carry it over your arm.
 You will need to bring the name card that was in your packet.
-The card must clearly list your name and it’s phonetic spelling.
-If you are a doctoral candidate and a faculty member is hooding you, the card must also include the name and phonetic spelling of your faculty member’s name.
+The card must clearly list your name and, if you are concerned about pronunciation, its phonetic spelling.
+If you are a doctoral candidate and a faculty member is hooding you, the card must also include the name (and phonetic spelling, if pronunication is a concern) of your faculty member.
 Please do not bring any other items with you to Hooding as there is nowhere to store your belongings during the ceremony.

 Q: What is the correct way for me to walk across stage and be hooded?